polomarcus/tp/data-engineering/tp-docker/README.md

 Every commit on a branch should start a CI job to start the containers and display the logs.

 You can find [help for this step here](https://github.com/polomarcus/tp/issues/2#issue-1669333101)

+### Step 7 : HuggingFace
+Use [HuggingFace](https://huggingface.co/) to deploy a JupyterLab application on a HuggingFace Space